tdg5/stats-learning-notes/chapter-09-support-vector-machines.md

 \sum_{i=1}^{n} \epsilon_{i} \leq C . $$ As $$ C $$ increases, the margin gets
 wider and more tolerant of violation.
 As $$ C $$ decreases, the margin gets narrower.
-Like other tuning parameters, $$ C , $$ is generally selected using cross validation.
-Similar to other tuning parameters, $$ C $$ also controls the bias-variance trade-off of the statistical learning model.
+Like other tuning parameters, $$ C , $$ is generally selected using [cross validation][glossary-cross-validation].

+Similar to other tuning parameters, $$ C $$ also controls the [bias-variance trade-off][glossary-bias-variance-trade-off] of the statistical learning model.
 When $$ C $$ is small, margins will be narrow and rarely violated which amounts to a classifier that is highly fit to the data with low bias, but high variance.
 Conversely, when $$ C $$ is large, the margin is large and more frequently violated which amounts to a classifier that is more loosely fit with potentially higher bias, and potentially lower variance.
 Interestingly, only the observations that lie on the margin or violate the margin affect the hyperplane and classifier obtained.
 Observations directly on the margin or on the wrong side of the margin for their class are known as support vectors since the observations do affect the shape of the support vector classifier.
 This behavior is the reason why the tuning parameter $$ C $$ controls the bias-variance trade-off of the support vector classifier.
 When $$ C $$ is large, the margin is wide and more frequently violated which means many support vectors contribute to shaping the hyperplane.
 This results in low variance but potentially high bias.
 Conversely, when $$ C $$ is small there will be fewer support vectors and the resulting classifier will have low bias, but high variance.

 Because the support vector classifier is based on only a small subset of the training observations (the support vectors), it is robust to the behavior of